rapidsai/cloud-ml-examples/databricks/README.md

 The `rapids_airline_hyperopt.ipynb` example walks through the optimization of a random forest model using cuML and hyperopt.
 It includes init scripts to install an earlier version of RAPIDS (0.13) on DataBricks ML Runtime.

+## 1. Use a custome image on Databricks

-## Build the RAPIDS container for Databricks
+## Build the RAPIDS container

 docker build --tag ${DockerHub_Repo}/rapids_databricks:latest --file docker/Dockerfile